harrisuddin/Infected/README.md

 # How to run locally

 * Step 1: Download the repo
-* Step 2: Create a file called .env
+* Step 2: Create a file called .env at the root of the directory
 * Step 3: Add the following lines to the .env file
 <br>DB_HOST="Your DB Host"
 <br>DB_USER="Your DB User"